HomeDCT Support & Resources

 Quick filters

-Quick filters help group farmer profiles based on their status.
-Here's an overview of what statuses belong to each filter:
+Quick filters help group farm profiles based on their progress.
+Here's what the different quick filters mean:

-• Ready for enrollment: Shows profiles with the Complete or Enrolling status.
+• Ready for enrollment: Shows profiles with no red bubbles.

 • Participant Agreement: Is it available (on paper or PDF)?
 Is it signed and readable?